vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam.md

 <details><summary>English - Notes</summary>

 The validity of shabda lies in its communicating contents that cannot be known through other means of knowledge.
-What I translate as 'facts" are more literally "established [[129]] entities," established, that is, by other means of knowledge than shabda.
+What I translate as 'facts' are more literally "established [[129]] entities," established, that is, by other means of knowledge than shabda.
 A scriptural statement of the kind "grass is green" is not strictly valid
 in the sense that, in order to know that grass is green, we need a scriptural statement to that effect.